Go to main content.

 A good, walkable environment consists of many things such as

-• walkawys are wide and modes of transport have been clearly separated
+• sidewalks are wide and modes of transport have been clearly separated

-• the level of upkeep is good during every season
+• the quality of upkeep is good during every season

 • the city space is interesting and diverse